cleavr/cleaverdocs/content/guides/load-balancer.md

 - 1 database server that both app servers will connect to
 - 1 Load Balancer created and configured on CloudFlare

-## Step 1: Set up App Servers in Cleavr
+## Step 1: Set Up App Servers In Cleavr

 In Cleavr, we'll provision 3 servers.
 Two (2) of the servers will be dedicated to our app while the third server will run our database.